 8. Open a door to your dream job

-Through alumni networks, career service departments and on/off campus recruiting programs, business schools play a key role in helping graduates find their dream jobs.
+Through alumni networks, career services departments and on/off campus recruiting programs, business schools play a key role in helping graduates find their dream jobs.
 This is particularly true for fields that rarely recruit candidates without MBAs.

 9. Increase your salary

 If the question “Why should I get an MBA?” has still not been fully answered for you, the increased salary potential may be the most compelling incentive.
 It is no secret that MBA students receive high salaries after graduation.
 According to the Graduate Management Admissions Council, the median salary of MBA graduates ($115,000) is 77 percent more than those who have a bachelor’s degree ($65,000).
 The percentages are even higher in particular fields such as consulting.

 Of course, an MBA is quite costly.
 However, most candidates look at an MBA as an investment in themselves.
 Plus, on average, Personal MBA Coach’s clients make money working with us since they receive far more in scholarships than they would on their own.
 Last year, our clients collectively earned an industry-leading $6.5M+ in scholarships!